kailash-manasarovar/statement/docs/timeline/2023/september.md

 [![All expenses paid trip](../../content/tweets/september-23-comms/all-expenses-paid-trip.png)](https://x.com/JackChardwood/status/1708197553483763859)

-- I suspect they may have taken me up on it had so much time not passed, and because it was obvious I could tell the difference between the man I loved, and [the man who intended to do me extraordinary harm](june.md#sunday-18th-june-alicante-airport), even if they had set it up for me to believe two people were the same.
+- I suspect they may have taken me up on it had so much time not passed, and because it was obvious I could tell the difference between the man I loved, and [the man who intended to do me extraordinary harm](june.md#sunday-18th-june-alicante-airport), even if they had set it up for me to believe these two people were the same.

 - It seems to me their main targets must usually be young and innocent, without a whole life of experience behind them, a turbo-powered empathy, and a rock-solid spiritual practice.